List of One Tree Hill characters: Carrie

-Portrayed by Torrey DeVitto during seasons five and six.
-Carrie is the main antagonist of the series' fifth season.
+Portrayed by Torrey DeVitto during Season 5 and 6.
+Carrie is the main antagonist of the series' Season 5.
 She is a nanny Haley hired to help her when Nathan was in his wheelchair.
 She made sexual advances towards Nathan when he regained the use of his legs.
 After Haley catches her, she kicks both of them out, before reconciling with Nathan.
 Carrie kidnaps Jamie at Lucas's wedding.
 He is later rescued by Dan, who threatens to kill her if she ever comes near his family again.

-In season six, it is revealed she is the person who ran Dan over.
+In Season 6, it is revealed she is the person who ran Dan over.
 She kidnaps him and plans to use him as a lure to kidnap Jamie again and frame Dan for the entire thing.
 When Dan tries to escape, he discovers the grave of a child and that Carrie once had a young son who died.
 She poses as a hospice nurse who calls Haley and tells her that Dan is near death and is wishing to see Jamie.
-Haley takes Jamie to see Dan, but tells him to stay in the car while she checks everything out.
+Haley takes Jamie to see Dan but tells him to stay in the car while she checks everything out.
 Once inside, Haley finds Dan restrained to the bed.
 As she unties him, Dan tries to warn her to get Jamie away, but Carrie sneaks up behind her and knocks her out.
 As Jamie is wondering where Haley is, Carrie appears and tells him to open the door.
 Jamie refuses and Carrie gets an ax and breaks the car window, but then sees that Jamie has escaped from the other side of the car and runs into a cornfield.
 Carrie chases after him, but Jamie is able to hide from her.
 As he starts running again, he is grabbed by someone who turns out to be Haley.
 The two of them hide until Haley's phone rings, alerting Carrie to where they are.
 As she chases Haley and Jamie back to the house, Deb appears and smashes a wine bottle in Carrie's face, momentarily subduing her.
-Haley asks how she knew where they were and Deb tells her she knew something was up once she saw the address because Dan always hated the woods.
-At that moment, Carrie charges at them with the ax, but is shot by Dan.
-Later, Carrie wakes up on the ground and starts laughing at Dan, who's still standing there.
-Dan tells her that he called the police and Carrie says that she'll get out and come back.
-Dan reminds her that he told her he'd kill her if she ever came near his family again and Carrie tells Dan she's not dead.
-Dan says "Sure you are" and shoots her again, presumably killing her.
+Haley asks how she knew where they were, and Deb tells her she knew something was up once she saw the address because Dan always hated the woods.
+At that moment, Carrie charges at them with the ax but is shot by Dan.
+Later, Carrie wakes up on the ground and starts laughing at Dan, who is still standing there.
+Dan tells her that he called the police, and Carrie says that she will get out and come back.
+Dan reminds her that he told her he would kill her if she ever came near his family again, and Carrie tells Dan she is not dead.
+Dan says, "Sure you are" and shoots her again, presumably killing her.